 After you’ve explored Clonmacnoise, pay a visit to Killeen’s Pub and Tackle Shop, just a 10-minute drive away in Shannonbridge.
 Killeen’s is as authentic as Irish pubs get, complete with a requisite grocery store that sells everything from bread to fishing rods.
 Enjoy a delicious plate of fish and chips and a tipple or two, set to the soundtrack of the finest trad musicians Offaly has to offer.

 On your way to Tullamore, it’s well worth a stop at Lough Boora Discovery Park; home to a huge exhibition of outdoor sculptures created by Irish artists set out along the 3km Lough Boora Sculpture Loop Walk.

 Another 20 minutes down the road is the famous Tullamore D.E.W Distillery.
 Although the name conjures up visions of misty Irish mornings, it’s called after its creator Daniel E. Williams.
-The visitor centre overlooks the serene banks of the Tullamore Grand Canal and although it's currently closed for refurbishments, expect a grand reopening in summer 2021.
+The visitor centre overlooks the serene banks of the Tullamore Grand Canal and although it's currently closed for refurbishments, expect a grand reopening in winter 2021.